-For any business to achieve great success, their main goal is to enhance the competitive advantage of implementing expert systems.
-But how to achieve it?
-Any organization or individual can grab the benefit of dealing with knowledge elicitation to capture, organize, and share knowledge using Knowledge Acquisition.
+For any business to achieve great success, its main goal is to enhance the competitive advantage of implementing expert systems.
+But, have you ever wanted to learn a new skill or gain more knowledge in a particular subject?
+That’s what Knowledge Acquisition is all about!

 Table of Content